Articles On Depression Aren’t Cure: Managing Symptoms Of Depression

 Journaling is a commonly used intervention to manage depression.
 Writing down your thoughts can help you in several ways.

-- Expressing yourself in writing can help bring your thoughts and feelings to the surface.
+Expressing yourself in writing can help bring your thoughts and feelings to the surface.
 This can help you get to know yourself better and discuss your experience with your therapist or loved ones.
+People with mental disorders like clinical depression, anxiety, or bipolar disorder may find journaling helpful for tracking changes in mood and noticing triggers.

-- Journaling can help you feel like you’re taking an active role in your treatment plan.
+Journaling can help you feel like you’re taking an active role in your treatment plan.
 When you write something down, it may feel more manageable.
 Additionally, it can help you identify ups and downs.
+This can support talk therapy and make it easier for professionals to recognize other symptoms that may need attention.

-- Making note of your experiences with depression can help you track your symptoms and, over time, identify patterns in your behavior or feelings.
+Making a note of your experiences with depression can help you track your symptoms and, over time, identify patterns in your behavior or feelings.
+It can also help with treating depression when used alongside other treatments, such as antidepressant medication.

 What are the main causes of depression?